► Third-gen Kuga driven in two hybrid forms

 Ride quality is the other beneficiary of the trick suspension, although it’s slightly compromised by the firmer damping arrangement on ST-Line models with their Sports set-ups.
 Still, the 60-profile rubber further irons-out the sharpness of most road surface imperfections.

 What’s new on the engine front, then?

-It’s a familiar, palatable blend of EcoBoost petrol and EcoBlue diesel powerplants familiar from across the Ford line-up powering the Kuga, with all but the pokiest 188bhp oil burner available solely with front-wheel drive.
+It’s a blend of EcoBoost petrol and EcoBlue diesel powerplants familiar from across the Ford line-up, with all but the pokiest 188bhp oil burner available solely with front-wheel drive.
 If you’re considering using a Kuga where the asphalt runs out, you’re off-roading wrong.

-More importantly, Ford’s finally getting its act together in terms of electrification: from launch there’s an EcoBlue mild-hybrid with a 48-volt system, plus the plug-in hybrid range-topper tested here.
-There’ll also be non-plug-in version of the same package before the end of 2020, Covid-19-permitting.
+More importantly, Ford’s finally getting its act together in terms of electrification: there’s an EcoBlue mild-hybrid with a 48-volt system, plus the plug-in hybrid range-topper tested here.
+There’s also a non-plug-in version of the same package.

 Unlike rivals’ PHEV offerings where a tiny turbo petrol motor’s used, Ford’s plumped for a 2.5-litre four-pot operating on the more efficient Atkinson cycle.
 Rather than the electrical powertrain components simply being added to the engine as a bolt-on, here the two work as a package: the electrical energy is used to compensate for the lack of a forced induction system at lower revs, with the engine joining in when it can do so efficiently.

 The best hybrids and plug-ins on sale today